-The usage of the Internet of Things in healthcare has sharply increased across various specific Internet of Things (IoT) use cases.
+The usage of the Internet of Things (IoT) in healthcare (the industry, personal healthcare and healthcare payment applications) has sharply increased across various specific Internet of Things use cases.
 At the same time we see how other healthcare IoT use cases are picking up speed and the connected healthcare reality is accelerating, even if hurdles remain.

-Thus far, most IoT initiatives in healthcare revolved around the improvement of care as such with remote monitoring and telemonitoring as main applications.
+Thus far, most IoT initiatives in healthcare revolved around the improvement of care as such with remote monitoring and telemonitoring as main applications in the broader scope of telemedicine.
 A second area where many initiatives exist is tracking, monitoring and maintenance of assets, using IoT and RFID.
 This is done on the level of medical devices and healthcare assets, the people level and the non-medical asset level (e.g. hospital building assets).

 Towards a more integrated and mature IoT-enabled eHealth reality

-Within the overall connected healthcare and eHealth picture, more integrated approaches and benefits are sought with a role for the so-called Internet of Healthcare Things (IoHT) or Internet of Medical Things (IoMT, more below).
-The period from 2017 until 2022 will be important in this transition, with several changes before 2020.
+Within the overall connected healthcare and eHealth picture, more integrated approaches and benefits are sought with a role for the so-called Internet of Healthcare Things (IoHT) or Internet of Medical Things (IoMT).
+The period until 2022 will be important in this transition.